 Although no evidence is supplied to its effectiveness, its advocates claim diapering functions as a punishment for many reasons; the embarrassment of being dressed as a baby, physical discomfort from the diapers' bulk and heat, and the psychological ramifications of being forced to wet and soil oneself.

-The discipline can be carried out in a variety of ways and can be either a short-term punishment or an ongoing arrangement to deter future misbehaviour.
+The discipline can be carried out in a variety of ways and can be either a short-term punishment or an ongoing arrangement to deter future misbehavior.
 In most cases the person is kept in diapers day and night and is required to use them for their intended purpose rather than a toilet; this in turn leads to questions regarding how and when the person should have their diapers changed.
 Diapering is an obscure and controversial form of discipline which some describe as a form of abuse that hinders a child's development.
 Some practising parents believe it to be a preferable alternative to corporal punishment, with an online community promoting the concept.
 This type of punishment is not legitimised by any known child-raising authorities and appears to exist only to a small number of websites.

 Those who practise Diaper discipline suggested it to be carried out in a variety of ways in response to misbehavior.
-Often, simply as retaliation to immature behaviour with the mindset of "if you're going to act like a baby, then you'll be treated like a baby", while in other cases the thinking behind it is more complicated.
+Often, simply as retaliation to immature behavior with the mindset of "if you're going to act like a baby, then you'll be treated like a baby", while in other cases the thinking behind it is more complicated.

 Diaper Discipline Site, the only significant online community of parents who promote the punishment, provides several guidelines detailing how they believe the punishment should be administered.
 The site, which is not connected to diaper fetishism and will ban AB/DLs from its community, state their goal is to discourage youths from misbehaving, claiming to offer them protection from the world in the form of diapers.
-According to them, too much of rebellion is defensiveness, and that diapers can provide substitute protection which will curb this behaviour in a manner preferable to corporal punishment.
+According to them, too much of rebellion is defensiveness, and that diapers can provide substitute protection which will curb this behavior in a manner preferable to corporal punishment.
 However, they admit and highlight the controversy of using diapers, and clarify that it will not always work for every family.
 The first question parents ask is what the child has to do to deserve being diapered; the site's answer is continued behavioral problems and they claim that the discipline should be administered before the child becomes out of control.
 They claim that initial reactions such as "crying, anger or depression" are to be expected as the child adjusts to being back diapers, but they should come to accept it in time as they realise it is for their own good.
 Parents are advised by this website to be consistent when enforcing the punishment; they should not back down after deciding to diaper their child.
 Describing how children and teenagers respond to the discipline, the site warns parents that the first few weeks are the most difficult.

 According to those who practice it, Diaper discipline can be a short-term or long-term arrangement; some children are diapered for only a few weeks at a time while others are kept in diapers on a more permanent basis.
 Diaper Discipline Site describes it as ongoing, with most adolescents being transitioned out of it after they finish high school.
 They recommend that diapers are worn at all times and used for their intended purpose, but suggest the use of pull-ups during school hours to allow the child some discretion amongst peers.
 However, they must be returned to diapers immediately after school and remain diapered all day on weekends and holidays.
 If the punishment is ongoing, all of the child's normal underwear should be taken from them or even disposed of to help them accept their diapers.
 The site explains that, while pants and shorts need to be worn in public, diapers must be kept in plain sight at home; the child may not cover them with other clothes.
 Minor public exposure can be inflicted through household chores such as retrieving the mail or hanging out the laungry.
 Some parents choose to elaborate on diaper discipine by administering full baby treatment with pacifiers, cribs, baby bottles and food, although this is not always the case.